Download the V.I.P. application form

 What is the V.I.P.
 Bus Pass?

 The V.I.P. buss pass is for persons with disabilities who use Capital Transit.
 It allows qualified individuals to ride free.
-Persons certified as “ADA eligible” may also use the Capital AKcess service.
 The V.I.P. pass is intended to increase the availability and convenience of public transit to persons with disabilities in Juneau.

 Who is eligible?